DriveX-devs/OScar/README.md

 - The "Open Cooperative Awareness Basic Service", [**OCABS**](https://github.com/francescoraves483/OCABS-project)
 - An open vehicle Local Dynamic Map (LDM) implementation, i.e., the "Automotive Integrated Map", [**AIM**](https://github.com/francescoraves483/AIM-AutomotiveIntegratedMap)

-**Important**: OScar needs a source of PVT (Position-Velocity-Time) GNSS data through `gpsd`.
-Thus, a GNSS device must be available (either real, or emulated, for instance thanks to tools like `gpsfake` or the Cohda Wireless `vsim`) and it must be connected to a `gpsd` instance.
+**Important**: OScar needs a source of navigation data either through `gpsd` or by connecting directly to a receiver via serial interface.
+Thus, a GNSS device must be available (either real, or emulated, for instance thanks to tools like `gpsfake`, the Cohda Wireless `vsim` or [**TRACEN-X**](https://github.com/DriveX-devs/TRACEN-X)).

 The OScar main help, with all the possible options, can be displayed with `./OScar --help`, after compiling the OScar binary.